Logarithmic Gromov-Witten theory with expansions: The virtual gluing formula

 Let $\mathscr Y\to \mathbb A^1$ be a simple normal crossings degeneration with generic fiber $Y_\eta$ and special fiber $Y$.
 Assume also that no four irreducible components of the special fiber $Y_0$ meet.
 The fibers of the associated tropical degeneration $\Sigma\to \RR_{\geq 0}$ are therefore at most $2$-dimensional polyhedral complexes.

 We describe an algorithm for computing the Gromov--Witten theory of $Y_\eta$ in genus $0$ with stationary insertions using the degeneration above.
 Fix $n$ points in $Y_\eta$ and let $p_1,\ldots, p_n$ denote their limits in the special fiber.
 The tropicalizations of these points give rise to tropical point constraints $\{p_i^{\trop}\}$ in $\Sigma_\eta$.
-Fix a rigid tropical stable map $\rho = [f_\eta:\plC_\eta\to \Sigma_\eta]$ meeting the point constraints $\{p_i^{\trop}\}$.
+Fix a rigid tropical stable map $\gamma = [f_\eta:\plC_\eta\to \Sigma_\eta]$ meeting the point constraints $\{p_i^{\trop}\}$.
 We compute the $0$ cycle defined, for any indexing choice $\lambda$, as

 In this circumstance, observe that the irreducible component to which the evaluation morphism attached to an edge $e$ maps is always $D_e$, rather than a bundle over a stratum of it.
-This follows from the fact that $D_e$ is a smooth pair with no nontrivial logarithmic modifications.
+This follows from the fact that $D_e$ has a $1$-dimensional cone complex.
 The genus $0$ condition precludes the possibility of parallel edges in $G$.
 These facts combine to simplify the gluing formula in this case to the following algorithm.
-The proof is essentially an unwinding of definitions, and we leave the details to the reader.